RoboJackets/technical-writing/index.md

 These courses are largely adapted from [Google's technical writing courses][homepage].
 This page has details specific to RoboJackets spring training.

-[Kristaps Berzinch][email] will be facilitating these courses for Spring 2021.
+[Kristaps Berzinch][email] will facilitate these courses for Spring 2021.
 If you have any questions, please post in [#technical-writing](slack://channel?team=T033JPZLT&id=C01R3118C2C).

 As the in-class sessions are primarily an exercise and discussion forum, and Google has restricted access to the slides